wanchain/wanchain-cross-sdk/README.md

 let metaMaskWallet = window.ethereum;
 let wanMaskWallet = window.wanchain;

-// SDK provides an easy way to use polkadot wallet, you can only provide url address instead of provider let polkadotWallet = "wss://nodes-testnet.wandevs.org/polkadot";
+// SDK provides an easy way to use polkadot{.js} wallet, you can only provide url instead of provider let polkadotWallet = "wss://nodes-testnet.wandevs.org/polkadot";
 ```